 Mayo, mustards, oils, and dressings

 Primal Kitchen has compliant mayonnaise, oils and dressings.
-They also have ketchup available, but I haven’t seen it at Sprouts yet.
+They also have ketchup available, which I just recently saw at my local Sprouts.
 There are several compliant oils; olive oil, coconut oil, avocado oil are my favorites.

-There are several varieties of canned fish.
+There are several varieties of canned fish that are compliant at Sprouts.
 Tuna, salmon, shrimp, clams, mussels, anchovies.
 Look for added sugars, wine, and non-compliant oils.

 Frozen veggies can be a good time saver.
 Here are some that are Whole30 compliant.
-Hash browns and frozen potatoes are hard to find without soybean oil and additives that are not compliance.
-Sprouts and riced cauliflower and riced broccoli that are both compliant.
+Hash browns and frozen potatoes are hard to find without soybean oil and additives that are not compliant.
+Here are some riced cauliflower and riced broccoli that are both compliant.

 Dried Fruit and Jerky